Hieromon/AutoConnect/mkdocs/otaserver.md

 ## Updates with the update server

-Since the v1.0.0 release, AutoConnect provides new feature for updating sketch firmware of ESP8266 or ESP32 modules via OTA using the [AutoConnectUpdate](apiupdate.md#autoconnectupdate) class that is an implementation of the sketch binary update by the HTTP server mentioned in the [OTA update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server) of the ESP8266 Arduino Core documentation, which inherits from the ESP8266HTTPUpdate class (as HTTPUpdate class in the case of ESP32).
+Since the v1.0.0 release, AutoConnect provides new feature for updating sketch firmware of ESP8266 or ESP32 modules via OTA using the [AutoConnectUpdate](apiupdate.md#autoconnectupdate) class that is an implementation of the Sketch binary update by the HTTP server mentioned in the [OTA update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server) of the ESP8266 Arduino Core documentation, which inherits from the ESP8266HTTPUpdate class (as HTTPUpdate class in the case of ESP32).
 It acts as a client agent for a series of update operations.

 This method allows you to remotely update the ESP module's firmware beyond the network segments from the update server, as long as you can ensure proper routing and forwarding.